intel/vscode-oneapi-devcloud-connector/README.md

 * Create a Intel® [DevCloud account](https://devcloud.intel.com/oneapi/home/) and [download setup-devcloud-access-<user>.txt script](https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-windows-cygwin/#configure-ssh-connection).

-* Cygwin* is requared for the Windows system.
+* Cygwin* is required for the Windows system.
 The extension will automatically install Cygwin during the first connection.

 * Turn off your VPN (connecting via a VPN is not supported).